-This community can be broken down into the neighborhood of hills.
-Metropolitan Hill, Peter’s Hill, Doctor’s Row, The Ladder Streets of Walter to Centre, and the Village.
-Each pocket has it’s own distinctive feel, and all of them offer a mixture of single families, multi-families and condominiums.
-There are several larger condominium buildings such as Roslindale Village Residences, Belgrade Crossing, and 18 Roberts Street.
-Each of them still has an intimate feel with less than 20 units.
-New buildings are on the horizon including a 17 unit elevator building at the corner of Weld and Centre Streets.
+Known to most as Rozzie, the popularity of Roslindale is soaring.
+With its blend of newcomers and long-timers, a rich variety of housing stock and an extremely user-friendly “downtown”, Rozzie is drawing folks from across Massachusetts and across the country.
+This community is composed of several districts, including Metropolitan Hill, Peters Hill, Prospect Hill, Doctor’s Row, the Ladder Streets of Walter to Centre, the Composer Neighborhood, and the Village.
+Each pocket has its own vibe, and all of them offer a mixture of single families, multi-families and condominiums.
+There are several larger condominium buildings such as Roslindale Village Residences, Belgrade Crossing, and 18 Robert Street.
+Each of them has the advantages of professional management plus an intimate feel with fewer than 20 units each.
+New buildings are on the horizon, including a 17-unit condominium at the corner of Weld and Centre Streets.
+Most Rozzie neighborhoods have easy access to the world-famous Arnold Arboretum, a 281-acre jewel in Olmsted’s Emerald Necklace with walking/jogging paths and one of the finest horticultural collections on the planet.
+The area is very dog-friendly and cyclist-friendly.
+You’ll find doggie water bowls, plenty of bike racks and The Boston Cheese Cellar even provides a pump for your bike tires!

 Search homes in the area and let one of our team member help you find just the right fit!